Why an abortion law ruling trigged mass protests in Poland

 The protests of the past week have been dominated by young people, who believe that the abortion ruling infringes on their liberties.

-Dominika Stankiewicz, a 26-year-old who was handing out protest stickers and posters in Warsaw’s Mokotow district on Thursday, said abortion is the only issue that has ever brought her to the streets to protests.
+Dominika Stankiewicz, a 26-year-old who was handing out protest stickers and posters in Warsaw’s Mokotow district on Thursday, said abortion is the only issue that has ever brought her to the streets.

 “This is too much right now,” she said.